Keaton Ellerby: International play

 In December 2015, he won the Spengler Cup with Team Canada.

 Coaching career

 Upon retirement from playing in 2022, Ellerby was named an assistant coach of Western Hockey League (WHL) side Prince Albert Raiders.

 Personal

-Ellerby is first cousins with Shane Doan, former captain of the Phoenix Coyotes, and second cousin to Carey Price, goaltender of the Montreal Canadiens.
+Ellerby is first cousins with Shane Doan, former captain of the Arizona Coyotes, and second cousin to Carey Price, goaltender of the Montreal Canadiens.
 Ellerby's uncle, Alvin Liknes, was a Calgary businessman whose disappearance and murder garnered national attention in 2014.
+He is married to Lauren Ellerby, with whom he has a son.
+Lauren joined forces with Annie Montoya, whose husband Al Montoya played with Keaton on the Jets, to create a firm based around helping the relocation of athletes and their families.